Blue by ADT vs. Frontpoint

 Smart Home Integration

-Frontpoint and Blue by ADT both provide integration with Alexa and Google Home, which means you can easily operate either system using voice controls.
+Frontpoint and ADT Self Setup both provide integration with Alexa and Google Home, which means you can easily operate either system using voice controls.
 The integration also gives you access to special features and even more equipment.
 Once you’ve connected to Alexa or Google Home, for instance, you can create routines that connect your security equipment to smart locks, smart light bulbs, and garage doors.
-We like to use a smart plug to hook up our TV and then set it to come on any time our security cameras pick up movement around our house.
-We feel pretty confident it would spook any would-be home invaders.

 Installation

-Whether you sign up with Blue by ADT or Frontpoint, you’ll get DIY installation, which saves money on professional installation.
+Whether you sign up with ADT Self Setup or Frontpoint, you’ll get DIY installation, which saves money on professional installation.
 Both systems are remarkably straightforward.
-Cameras are all plug-and-play.
-We set up the Blue indoor camera on an end table in the living room and, literally, all we did was plug it in.
+Their base stations and sensors are all plug-and-play, so you’ll mostly just have to plug them in or turn them on to set up.
 The Frontpoint system comes preprogrammed so components all work with the keypad hub right out of the box.
 Neither system took more than a half-hour total to set up.
 If you need a little help setting up your system, though, you can check out our handy installation guide.

 Responsive Apps